 Are you in for a classic French dish today?
-Here’s my lush potato galette recipe!
+Here is my lush recipe for potato galette!
 It consists of a layer of crunchy scalloped potatoes on top, and buttery soft and smooth potatoes underneath… A real treat!

 This potato side dish is both crisp and smooth at the same time.

-There’s so much more to prepare with potatoes besides cooked or mashed potatoes!
+There is so much more to prepare with potatoes apart from the usual cooked or mashed potatoes!

-If you have a mandoline slicer, then it will be much easier to prepare it.
+If you have a mandoline slicer, then this potato galette recipe will be much easier to prepare it.

 The advantage of a mandoline slicer is that the potato slices are all of the same thickness.
 Which also means that the potatoes will cook evenly.
 If you slice the potatoes with a knife, some slices might be thicker that others.